ibm-cloud-architecture/eda-rt-inventory-gitops/environments/multi-tenancy/student/README.md

     * Manual way: update the namespace, project, and repoURL elements in the `argocd/*.yaml` files.

-1. Commit and push your change to your gitops repository
+1. Commit and push your changes to your gitops repository

     ```sh
     git commit -am "update configuration for my student id"
     git push
     ```

-1. Bootstrap Argocd
+1. Bootstrap Argocd:

-    * Automatic

     ```sh
     make argocd
+    # Or use
+    oc apply -f
     ```

 1. To get the `admin` user's password use the command